Seddryck/NBi/_documentation/resultset-predicate.md

 The predicate can be used with the previously defined assertions: *no-rows*, *all-rows*, *some-rows* and *single-row*.
 They supports many different operators, see the table here under for the full list.

-In addition to this operator, you must also define [the column or expression](../resultset-all-no-rows/) that you want to validate with this predicate.
-This indication is provided by identifying the column or the expression in the attribute *name*.
-Once again, you can use the three strategies described above to identify a column and for an expression, you can use its name.

 As most predicates are valid for different types, you must specify the type of the column or expression that will be tested.
 By default the type is set to *numeric* but you configure it to any other type.

 {% highlight xml %}